 The only product not to achieve a rating was Malwarebytes Endpoint Security.
-It was completely accurate with legitimate applications but, when handling threats, it neutralised twice as often as it blocked malware outright.
-More seriously, it also missed all of the targeted attacks.
+It was completely accurate with legitimate applications but, when handling threats, it neutralised nearly twice as often as it blocked malware outright.
+More seriously, it also missed all but two of the targeted attacks.

-The leading products from Sophos, Kaspersky Lab, ESET, Symantec, Microsoft, McAfee and Crowdstrike win AAA awards.
+The leading products from Kaspersky Lab, Symantec, ESET, Sophos, Microsoft, Trend Micro, BitDefender and McAfee win AAA awards.